Signum Documentation

 • Registering expressions

-Registering queries
+Registering Queries

 public void Register<T>(object queryName, Func<IQueryable<T>> lazyQuery, Implementations? entityImplementations = null)